|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 Germany’s inability to stop Russia from mobilizing caused Austria-Hungary to shift its focus away from Serbia.
 General Conrad decided to strike first in Galicia before the Russians were ready to receive the blow.
 While he initially achieved success, he was eventually pushed back into the Carpathian Mountains once the Russians finished mobilizing and counterattacked.
 Meanwhile the Serbian campaign that they initially planned to fight was not to be the pushover conceived.
 Conrad’s offensive into Galicia drew many troops away from this front; and their first offensive was easily repulsed.
 Another offensive into Serbia was quickly launched, and though it resulted in heavier fighting, it also failed.
 The third offensive launched in November finally made some headway as the Serbs began running out of supplies.
 They managed to push forward and capture Belgrade, but when the Serbs counterattacked the over extended Austro-Hungarian army they crumbled and retreated.
 Austro-Hungarian postcard publishers however painted a very rosy picture.
 Their output of cards showing retreating Russians and Serbs was prolific.

-By the end of 1914, Conrad launched a number of limited winter offensives in the Caucasus.
+At the beginning of 1915, Conrad launched three major winter offensives in the Caucasus.
 The real significance of these battles did not matter to postcard publishers; the snowy mountain backdrop provided them with the excuse to produce many romantic and dramatic postcards.
 As with depictions of their other fronts, it seemed that Austro-Hungarian troops did nothing but win every encounter they fought.
 After recent setbacks, these campaigns were a morale booster, providing the public with scenes of their army driving back the Russians and taking many prisoners.
-While the Austro-Hungarians achieved some real success, they were no longer capable of launching large offensives, and Germany took control over the Eastern Front.
+In reality the Austro-Hungarians lost territory to Russian counterattacks, and suffered tremendous casualties at the hand’s of the enemy and even more from the cold.
+These actions decimated the Imperial Army to the point that they were no longer capable of launching large offensives, and Germany took control over the Eastern Front.

 While Germany was reluctant to aid Austria-Hungry the Russian advance into the Caucasus left the Hungarian Plain undefended and Silesia open to invasion.
 More German troops now had to be directed against the Polish salient holding back further Russian advances.
 The joint German Austro-Hungarian offensives of 1915 forced the Russians to abandon Poland, and they gave up so much territory in their retreat that General Conrad thought their army was finished.
 A strong and deep trench line was then constructed to protect their extensive gains that they thought impregnable.